nomad-xyz/rust/agents/processor/README.md

 - Maintain list of messages corresponding to each leaf
 - Generate and submit merkle proofs for pending (unproven) messages
 - Dispatch proven messages to end recipients

-For more info on how to run a processor, refer to our [guide on running agents](../RUNNING-AGENTS.md).